dolph/cv/README.md

 - [pasteraw](http://pasteraw.com/): Frustrated by slow pastebin services with poor CLI support, I built an incredibly fast, lightweight plaintext pastebin service that pushes content directly to a CDN-enabled object store.

 - [@SteamyDeals](https://twitter.com/steamydeals): As a PC gamer, I found it difficult to keep up with [Steam's](http://store.steampowered.com/) frequent sales, deep discounts, and rapidly expanding product catalog, so I built a bot to identify and track highly-rated, popular games, and send notifications only when those products reach their best prices.

+- [hyperf](https://github.com/dolph/hyperf) (unfinished): Faced with a need for the statistical analytics of [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html), the need for more flexibility in building HTTP requests, and a desire to generate as much concurrency as possible, I picked up Rust and set out to write a modern command line tool for measuring HTTP performance.